matthewww/cloud-lab-chronicles/README.md

 # Cloud Lab Chronicles 🌦
-My goal here is to complete 100 days of cloud labs, with a robotics and IOT flavour when it makes sense.
-The labs will most likely be mainly in AWS.
+My goal here is to complete 100 cloud labs, with a robotics and IOT flavour when it makes sense.

 The main objective is to gain practical experience to suppliment theory as I travel on the [AWS Architecture Certification](https://d1.awsstatic.com/training-and-certification/docs/AWS_certification_paths.pdf) Path.
 - ✅ [AWS Cloud Practitioner (CLF-C02)](https://aws.amazon.com/certification/certified-cloud-practitioner/)